BryanBashamRIT/hcin620-project/lo-fi-prototype.md

 | Formula | A graphic for a mathematical formula. | ![alt text](lo-fi/CATA_ContentType_formula.jpg "Formula content type.") |
 | Ask the Professor | A question and answer exchange. | ![alt text](lo-fi/CATA_ContentType_AskTheProf.jpg "'Ask the Professor' content type.") |

 Activities can also be embedded in the lesson content pages.
-Activity types are describe below.
+Activity types are described below.

 ## UC3: _Student Takes a Quiz_